ninharp/ninESP/Readme.md

 to "http://192.168.4.1" to get into the webinterface.
 There you can first configure the Wifi it should connect to, the mqtt settings and the connected periphals and the corresponding mqtt topics.
+After you configured your ninESP you can find the current IP Address on the defined LWT MQTT Topic when the client is online, if it disconnects it will just say "Offline" in the LWT Topic.

 In Version 0.2 the library for the MAX7219 control changed to a more modern and flexible library which can do a lot of more animations.